protocol/research-website/content/publications/fisch2018a/index.md

 ---
-title: "PoReps: Proofs of Space on Useful Data"
+title: "PoReps: Proofs of space on useful data"
 date: 2018-07-14

 publishDate: 2018-07-14